prisma-labs/dripip/README.md

   -j, --json     format output as JSON
   --skip-npm     skip the step of publishing the package to npm

   --trunk=trunk  State which branch is trunk.
-Defaults to honuring the "base" branch setting in the GitHub repo
+Defaults to honoring the "base" branch setting in the GitHub repo
                  settings.
 ```
 <!-- commandsstop -->